Top 20 Things to Know Before You Travel to Tibet

 Tibet Travel Permit

-If you want to visit Mt.Everest, you will also need to have the Aliens’ Travel Permit, which you can get with your passport once you enter Tibet.
-Also, you may need to present the document any time during your trip.
-Besides going to Mount Everest, travelers need the Aliens' Travel Permit (PSB Permit) to visit the Samye Monastery, Changdruk Temple and Basumtso Lake among some other closed areas.
-To obtain the document, give your Tibet Travel Permit and the passport to the employee of the travel agency, who applies at your behalf to the Local Public Security Bureau.
+If you want to visit Mt.Everest, Samye Monastery, and Basumtso Lake, you will also need to have the Aliens’ Travel Permit, which you can get with your passport after you arrive in Lhasa.
+To obtain the document, give your Tibet Travel Permit and the passport to our local travel guide, who applies on your behalf to the Local Public Security Bureau.
 In general, the bureau issues the document on the same day.
-The cost of the Aliens’ Permit is around $7.5.

 On certain occasions, you may need the Military Permit to tour areas of military significance, such as Mount Kailash and Lake Manasarovar.
 To obtain this permit, apply through your Tibet travel agency at least three weeks before the trip.
 Documents you need to provide the tour operator with for them to apply for the Military Permit are the scanned copy of the passport and the visa.